 A water temperature regulator that fails in the open position will cause the engine operating temperature to be too low during partial load operation.
 Low engine operating temperatures during partial loads could cause an excessive carbon buildup inside the cylinders.
 This excessive carbon buildup could result in an accelerated wear of the piston rings and wear of the cylinder liner.

-Failure to replace your water temperature regulator on a regularly scheduled basis could cause severe engine damage.
+Failure to replace the temperature regulators on a regularly scheduled basis could cause severe engine damage.